scottgriv/PRG-Personal-Repository-Guidelines/README.md

 <h1 align="center">📃 Personal Repository Guidelines (PRG)</h1>

-**PRG** is a system that transforms the way repositories are organized and presented in your GitHub portfolio.
+**PRG** is a repository categorization and guideline framework.
 By harnessing the power of GitHub Actions, it automatically crafts a tier-based display, neatly categorizing your repositories for enhanced clarity and impact.
 Beyond mere organization, it sets forth comprehensive guidelines, templates for `READMEs`, and overall repository structure, ensuring each project is showcased with maximum professionalism and coherence.

 - Categorized your repositories and projects into ![#E5E4E2](https://via.placeholder.com/10/E5E4E2/000000?text=+) **Platinum**, ![#FFD700](https://via.placeholder.com/10/FFD700/000000?text=+) **Gold**, ![#C0C0C0](https://via.placeholder.com/10/C0C0C0/000000?text=+) **Silver**, and ![#CD7F32](https://via.placeholder.com/10/CD7F32/000000?text=+) **Bronze** tiers for your GitHub portfolio.
   - Display your repositories in a searchable and sortable `HTML` table, created with GitHub Actions and displayed through GitHub Pages, to organize and showcase your projects to the world.